ushaakumaar/Video_Games_Sales_Analysis_ETL/README.md

 -   Designed the database tables in normalized form and generated [ERD](Data_Modeling/ERD.png)
 -   Created a [SQL script](Data_Engineering/schema.sql) for table creation in PostgreSQL
 -   Wrote a [Jupyter notebook](Load.ipynb) python script to split the transformed video games data into multiple dataframes and loaded them into PostgreSQL Database tables

+### Data Analysis
+***
+Performed the following [analysis](Data_Analysis/Data_Analysis_Queries.sql) after building the complete database:
+1. Wrote a SQL query to determine the year in which North America had highest video games sales.
+2. Wrote a SQL query to determine the year in which the global sales was highest.
+3. Wrote a SQL query to determine the year in which the total shipped was highest.
+3. Wrote a SQL query to determine the most popular video game console in North America.
+4. Wrote a SQL query to determine the most popular video game console in PAL.
+5. Wrote a SQL query to determine the most popular video game console in Japan.
+6. Wrote a SQL query to determine the most popular video game console in Other regions.
+7. Wrote a SQL query to determine the most popular video game console globally.
+8. Wrote a SQL query to determine the most shipped video game console.
+9. Wrote a SQL query to determine the most popular video game across various consoles.
+10. Wrote a SQL query to determine the most popular video game across various genres.

 ### Limitations
 ***